Large Language Models and Agents (FSS2026)

 The course participants gain knowledge about the principles of training LLMs.
 They will be able to identify opportunities for employing LLMs in business applications and will learn to apply prompt engineering techniques as well as agent frameworks for solving complex tasks.
 In the second half of the course, the participants apply their knowledge in team projects and will report about the results of the projects in the form of a written report as well as an oral presentation.

-News: This course will be offered again in FSS2026 and will be extended to 6 ECTS
+News: This course will be extended to 6 ECTS in FSS2026

 Time and Location